ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 The training figures are included in "one-example-demo-unsatcore-CDHG/figures".

 In "one-example-demo-unsatcore-CDHG/test_data/predicted", you can see the predicted labels in the file ".hyperEdgeGraph.JSON" or ".monoDirectionLayerGraph.JSON" depending the parameter -getHornGraph:CDHG or -getHornGraph:CG.

+Try to replace the relatieve paths to absolute paths if there are some problems caused by path (e.g., didn't read data in list).